jdcloudcom/en/API/Cloud-Physical-Server/Cloud-Physical-Server/startInstance.md

 ## Description
-To execute the startup operation to a single Cloud Physical Server, only the stopped server can be started
+Start single Cloud Physical Server, only servers with stopped status can be started

 ## Request method
 PUT